AderEinstein/3D_Graphics/README.md

 Implemented a bindable system which manages the binding of components to the rendering pipeline to limit the binding of those components per draw calls and per model.

-Implemented z-buffering and a drawable system to render multiple 3D geometric shapes which are allowed to orbit around their center and move freely around the screen.
+Implemented z-buffering and a drawable system to render multiple 3D geometric shapes which are allowed to orbit around their center and move freely around the scene.

 # In progress:
 Camera object